 - Create an effective nurture sequence to follow up with your leads once they have subscribed for your lead magnet.

 If you’re unsure how to handle the technical integration of your lead magnet into your website get in touch, I’m happy to help.
-And if you need some guidance on creating the perfect nurture sequence check out my blog post and download my free Nurture Sequence Workbook…
+And if you need some guidance on creating the perfect nurture sequence check out my blog post and buy your copy of the Nurture Sequence Workbook & Templates…